HewlettPackard/llmesh/README.md

 # LLM Agentic Tool Mesh

-Welcome to LLM Agentic Tool Mesh, a pioneering initiative by HPE Athonet aimed at democratizing Generative Artificial Intelligence (Gen AI).
+Welcome to LLM Agentic Tool Mesh, a pioneering initiative by HPE aimed at democratizing Generative Artificial Intelligence (Gen AI).
 Our vision is to make Gen AI accessible and beneficial to a broader audience, enabling users from various backgrounds to leverage cutting-edge Gen AI technology effortlessly.

+The project consists of two main components:

+* **Athon (agentic-python library):** A Python library that provides the core functions and abstractions required to build agentic applications.
+It serves as the foundation for creating, orchestrating, and managing Gen AI agents and workflows.

+* **Agentic Tool Mesh Platform:** A service-based platform built on top of the agentic-python library.
+It offers a complete ecosystem of tools, APIs, and infrastructure needed to deploy, operate, and scale Gen AI-driven applications in real-world environments.

+Together, these components form a flexible and extensible framework for building next-generation AI solutions with minimal friction.

 ## Understanding the Challenges

 Gen AI has the potential to revolutionize businesses, but adopting it comes with challenges:

-- **Technical Complexity**: Gen AI tools are powerful but often require both coding and machine learning expertise.
+* **Technical Complexity**: Gen AI tools are powerful but often require both coding and machine learning expertise.
 This makes it difficult for companies to use these tools effectively without specialized skills.
-- **Organizational Challenges**: Simply adding a Gen AI team isn’t enough.
+* **Organizational Challenges**: Simply adding a Gen AI team isn’t enough.
 The real value comes from using the knowledge of your existing teams, especially those who may not be tech experts.
 However, if not done right, Gen AI can impact team dynamics.
 It’s important to find ways to use Gen AI that enhance collaboration and make the most of everyone’s expertise.

 ## Our Approach